waku-org/nwaku/waku/v2/README.md

 ```
 ## Using Websocket and secure Websockets

-Websocket config needs to be enabled , by default the port is 8000 for websockets.
+Websocket support is hidden under a feature flag and must be explicitly enabled in order to get Websockets support.
+The default port is 8000.

 ```
-# Run unsecure websockets
+# Run unsecure Websockets (doesn't require a certificate)
 ./build/wakunode2 --websocket-support=true

-# Run secure websockets
-./build/wakunode2 --websocket-secure-support=true --websocket-secure-key-path="/path/to/key.pem" --websocket-secure-cert-path="/path/to/cert.pem"
 ```

-Self-signed ssl certificate can be used for websockets, it can be created like this:
+Running a secure websockets requires ssl certificate, we can create a self signed websocket however, it requires openssl utility.
+It can be acheived as:

 ```
+mkdir -p ../ssl_dir/

-openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -sha256
+openssl req -x509 -newkey rsa:4096 -keyout ../ssl_dir/key.pem -out ../ssl_dir/cert.pem -sha256

+./build/wakunode2 --websocket-secure-support=true --websocket-secure-key-path="../ssl_dir/key.pem" --websocket-secure-cert-path="../ssl_dir/cert.pem"
 ```